FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 excerpt_separator: "<!--more-->"
 ---

-In this article, we will discuss the step-by-step process of implementing the OAuth Authorization Code Grant in a Vue.js App.
-We’ll use FusionAuth as the IdP and also show you how to configure FusionAuth for this workflow.
+In this article, we will discuss the step-by-step process of implementing the OAuth Authorization Code Grant in a Vue.js app.
+We'll use FusionAuth as the IdP and also show you how to configure FusionAuth.

 <!--more-->

 At the end, your app will be able to:

-- log users in
+- Log users in
-- log users out
+- Log users out
-- read user data from FusionAuth
+- Read user data from FusionAuth
-- write user data to FusionAuth
+- Write user data to FusionAuth

-We will use Express for our backend server, which will act as a middleware between our Vue Client and FusionAuth and securely store the Access Token, Client Id, Client Secret, etc.
+We will use Express for our backend server, which will act as a middleware between our Vue client and FusionAuth.
+It will securely store the access token, client id, client secret, and other information.

 **Prerequisites**